specify/nginx-with-github-auth/README.md

 # Name of the GitHub organization whose members can access the app
 set $github_organization "specify";

-# Scopes to request from GitHub
+# Scopes to request from GitHub.
+Must at least give "read:org"
+# Example: "read:org,repo"
 set $github_scopes "read:org";
 ```